 Tupton Celebrates VE Day.

-During the weekend of 8 - 10 May 2020 Tupton will be putting on a host of events to celebrate VE Day.
-Keep coming back to this website or our Facebook page for the latest information as to what's happening.
+Please keep coming back to this website or our Facebook page for the latest information as to what's planned.

 World War 2 ended with the unconditional surrender of the Axis powers.
 On 8 May 1945, the Allies accepted Germany's surrender, about a week after Adolf Hitler had committed suicide.
 VE Day – Victory in Europe celebrates the end of the Second World War on 8 May 1945.